The Ultimate Guide to Calibrating your Monitor

 Calibrating Your Monitor with McKenna

-A common question we receive is whether photographers need to calibrate their monitor a specific way when printing with McKenna.
-The answer is yes.
+A common question we receive is if photographers need to calibrate their monitor to print with McKenna.
+The answer is yes!

-By matching your monitor calibration to our printers, you can ensure a color-perfect final print, whether printing on pro quality paper, canvas or metal.
+By matching your monitor calibration to our printers, you can ensure a color-perfect final print, whether printing on pro-quality photo paper, canvas, or metal.

-The best thing to do is to first send in for your 10 free 8×10 prints.
+The first step is to order the 10 free 8×10 calibration prints in the McKenna Easy Order.
 Once you’ve received the prints, then you can begin the calibrating process.
-Using your calibration software, set the color temperature to D55, the gamma calibration to 2.2 gamma, and the luminosity to 120.
+Using your calibration software, set the color temperature to D65K, the gamma calibration to 2.2 gamma, and the luminosity to 120.

-Once you calibrate using those settings, take your calibration test print and look at how well it matches the monitor in daylight.
+Once you calibrate using those settings, take your calibration test print and look at how well it matches the monitor under a daylight balanced light source.
+It is also normal to need to make some minimal adjustments to your monitor (brightness, contrast) after viewing the test prints.
+Please do not view the prints under normal fluorescent or incandescent light bulbs.
+Your prints will look darker than your screen.
 If the two do not match, you may need to calibrate again.
-If the image on the monitor is warmer, increase your setting to D60, recalibrate, and test again.
-If it is cooler, try D50.
 Each monitor is different so you may need to adjust the settings to match.

 Don’t Stress Your Calibration